publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch50/schII/m__us_usc_t7_s1942.md

     (a) __In general__

-    A direct loan may be made under this subchapter only for—
+    A direct loan (including a microloan, as defined by the Secretary) may be made under this subchapter only for—

         (1) paying the costs incident to reorganizing a farm or ranch for more profitable operation;